davew-msft/blockchain-hackathon/PrivateBlockchain.md

 # Building a Private Blockchain with Docker and Ethereum
-TODO

-*This is an optional exercise.*
+*This is an optional exercise.
+This lab is also wip.*

 Private blockchains are great for developers because they allow them to test ideas without using cryptocurrency.
 The developer ideas can remain a secret as well, because the data has not been published publicly.

 ## Setup

-* Ensure you have already setup your environment using the instructions found at TODO
+* Ensure you have already setup your environment using the instructions already provided.
 * Install Docker Desktop
 https://github.com/Capgemini-AIE/ethereum-docker